lukehuang/finnmath/README.md

 ## Thanks to
 * Oracle for the JVM, Java and OpenJDK
 * the Eclipse Foundation for the Eclipse IDE
-* JetBrains s.r.o. for IntelliJ IDEA Community Edition
+* JetBrains for IntelliJ IDEA Community Edition
 * Google for Guava and Error Prone
 * the Apache Software Foundation for Maven, Commons Lang, Commons Math and the Apache License
 * QOS.ch for SLF4J